diversit/openhab-docs/tutorials/migration.md

 ### Text Based

-In your configurations folder for openHAB 2 (`/etc/openhab2` on apt-get installed instances) there is a new folder named `services`.
-In this folder you will find a file named `runtime.cfg`.
+In your configurations folder for openHAB 2 (`/etc/openhab2` on apt-get installed instances) there is a new folder named `runtime`.
+In this folder you will find a file named `services.cfg`.
 This file contains global openHAB 2 parameters.
 Open this file for editing and you will find a number of parameters you may want to set.
 In particular for this tutorial we recommend setting: